3. Floating-Point Model Preparation

 The bie file is the file generated by the kneron toolchain after quantization, which is introduced in the section 4.

-is used to specify the radix configuration for batch compiling.
+radix_json_path is used to specify the radix configuration for batch compiling.
 Models with this json file may compile without

 bie file path.
 This configuration currently is only for advanced users.
-Please leave it to None
+Please leave it to None.

-is used to specify the configuration for batch compiling.
+compiler_config_path is used to specify the configuration for batch compiling.
 This configuration currently is only for

 advanced users.
-Please leave it to None
+Please leave it to None.

 For this example, we create the MobileNet V2 ModelConfig with the following python code: